weacast/weacast/docs/guides/development.md

 :::

 ::: warning
-Weacast modules are expected to work with Node.js version 16.x
+At the time of writing Weacast modules v2.x (`master` branch) are expected to work with Node.js 16.x and Weacast modules v1.x are expected to work with Node.js 12.x
 :::

 #### Install Git